vzen/excavator/themes/underground/README.md

     config.rb        - Config file for Compass
 ```

-# Usage

-To make a new partial, run `panel touch FILE` without
-specifying an extention.
-The file will be generated
-with an underscore and the `.scss` extension, and `@import`
-statements will be automatically added to files that
-need to pull in new styles.

-Example: If you run `panel touch calander-widget` in `/scss/module/`,
-`/scss/module/_calander-widget.scss` will be generated and
-`@import "calander-widget";` will be added to `/scss/module/_index.scss`.

 # Deployment

-Run `compass compile` in the root to compile the source,
-or `compass watch` to compile in real time.
+Run `compass compile` in the root to compile the source, or `compass watch` to compile in real time.

 # Directory Structure and Loading Conventions

-The SCSS files in the sass directory without underscores
-will be referred to as "aggregator files."
-All these
-files do is import partials named `_index.scss`
-from top level SMACSS directories (henceforth TLDs).
+The SCSS files in the sass directory without underscores will be referred to as "aggregator files."
+All these files do is import partials named `_index.scss` from top level SMACSS directories (henceforth TLDs).
 Files of this name will simply be called "index files."

 ```
 /scss